English language requirements

 To access your official course details for the year you started your degree, please visit the handbook

-As a postgraduate introduction to IT, this course is ideal for students without a computing background, as well as those who’d like to bolster their industry experience with a recognised academic qualification.
+This course is ideal for students without a computing background, as well as those who would like to bolster their industry experience with a recognised academic qualification.

-To complete the Graduate Certificate of Information Technology, students must attain 4 credit points of study and complete STP050 Academic Integrity (0-credit-point compulsory unit) as outlined below.
+To complete the Graduate Certificate of Information Technology, students must attain 4 credit points, which must include the following:

 Campuses by intake